Donegal (town): Buildings of note

 The Church of Ireland at night in Donegal Town.

 Donegal Castle

 Donegal Castle was the stronghold of the O'Donnells.
 It has been restored by the Office of Public Works.

 St. Patrick's Church of the Four Masters

 Dedicated to Saint Patrick and "the Four Masters", this Catholic church was built in the early 1930s and was completed in 1935.
-Known locally as "the Chapel" or "the Town Chapel", it was designed by Ralph Byrne, the famous Dublin architect, in a mixed neo-Irish Romanesque and neo-Gothic style.
+Known locally as "the Chapel" or "the Town Chapel", it was designed by Ralph Henry Byrne, the famous Dublin architect, in a mixed neo-Irish Romanesque and neo-Gothic style.

 Donegal Parish Church

 This Church of Ireland church was built in a simple Gothic style mainly in the late 1820s and was completed in 1828.
 The main church appears to have been designed by a Mr Graham of Donegal Town.
 A chancel was added in 1890.
 The chancel of 1890 was designed by the office of J. Guy Ferguson in Derry and built in a neo-Gothic style by James McClean builders from Strabane.